vercel/examples/edge-functions/sveltekit-redirect/README.md

-# Sveltekit Redirect
+# SvelteKit Redirect

-This example shows how to redirect users with Vercel Middleware in Sveltekit.
+This example shows how to redirect users with Vercel Middleware in Sveltekit

 ## Demo